sambuccid/hulipaa/stories/4_open_result.md

 When the user hovers with the mouse on either of the 2 sections Then the mouse pointer should be have the "clicking" style And the color of the sections will have a quick animation showing a slightly brighter colour
+- mouse pointer of expand element
+  - maybe done with <a> element
+- css for colour animation